Pillars, Simon Benjamin

 Soissons Landing - Soissons Landing - LMCC's Arts Center

-Free, timed tickets are required to visit LMCC’s Arts Center at Governors Island this year.
-Learn more and reserve tickets at the link below.
+Free, timed tickets are required to visit LMCC’s Arts Center at Governors Island.
+Click here to reserve.

 Also open at LMCC’s Arts Center: Joe Coffee, open during all Arts Center public hours!